andyvorld/LGSTrayBattery/readme.md

 Native = true
 ```

-*GHUB is Logitech G HUB, HID_NET is C# with HID.NET, Native is HIDPP_Bat_Mon*
+*GHUB is Logitech G HUB, HID_NET is C# with HID.NET, Native is C++/hidapi*

-### Differences between HID.NET and HIDPP_Bat_Mon
+### Differences between HID.NET and hidapi
-HIDPP_Bat_Mon is a HID++ battery monitor rewritten in C++ with HIDAPI, and it differs from HID.NET in the following ways,
+The hidapi backend is rewritten in C++, and it differs from HID.NET in the following ways,
-- Hot plugging is not supported, currently requires a restart of the program to update new HID++ devices
+- Hot plugging is not supported, currently requires a manual selection of rescan devices to trigger a scan of newly connected devices
-- Ability to see more than 1 devices per unifying reciever (Coded in, have not been tested)
+- Ability to see more than 1 devices per unifying reciever
+    - Tested with a KB+M on a unifying dongle
 - Ability to parse Unifying Receiver Battery Reporting (1004) (Coded in, have not been tested)
-- Detect if device is charging (No notification tray UI changes, and as mention aboved may be useless as some devices in charging move switches device ID)
+- Detect if device is charging (No notification tray UI changes, and as mention aboved may be useless as some devices in charging move switches device ID, the webserver xml output should show it)

 ## Known Issues
 ### Common